 1. Rent the movie (our library carries these) or buy The Letter Factory (We keep a copy in the car that we bought.
 We use it so often that the library would have charged us an arm & a leg in overage fees!)
 You can even download the movie onto a Leapster Explorer for a few dollars.

 2. Once I had it, I put it in our car and turned it on whenever we were going anywhere.
 Heading on a road trip or vacation?
 Perfect timing.
 We used it for all of our trips to Pennsylvania to visit family.
-A 6-hour car ride is the perfect time to learn your letters… right?
+A 6-hour car ride is a perfect time to learn your letters… right?

 4. Use everything as a learning opportunity.
 If you have on a t-shirt with letters, ask your child to help you name the letters & say their sounds.
 Tell them the answers (repeat after them if they get it right or help them if they miss it).

 5. After they know their letters from the movie, make sure that you either put it on occasionally or review them yourself a few times a week.
 I picked up a pack of the magnetic letters in the dollar section of Wal-mart and I keep them in a ziplock bag in my “learning organizer” (over the door holder).
-I put the letters on a magnetic cookie sheet and let the kids manipulate the letters to make words.

 Other Leapfrog movies that we have: The Letter Factory, Talking Words Factory, Word Caper, Lets Go To School, Math Circus.
 I would at least get the first two, without hesitation.
 You can find them pretty cheap on Amazon.